 Ingredients -

-1/2 cup green bell-pepper, cut into 1" slices - cut red bell-pepper longitudinally, or green pepper diagonally to get more sweetness out of it.
+• 1/2 cup bell-pepper, cut into 1" slices - cut red bell-pepper longitudinally, or green pepper diagonally to get more sweetness out of it

-1 tsp diced Cayenne chili pepper (or less, depending on how hot you like it - skip them if you're serving kids)
+• 1 tsp diced Thai chiles (or less, depending on how hot you like it - skip them if you're serving kids)

 Preparation: